Al G. Barnes Circus: Notable events

 The Barnes Circus train partially derailed at Motordrome in 1914, injuring four.

 On May 15, 1922, a large circus elephant known as Tusko escaped from the Al G. Barnes Circus while it was in Sedro-Woolley, Washington.
 The elephant demolished fences, knocked over laundry lines and trees, telephone poles, and overturned a Model T.

 On July 20, 1930, the circus suffered a train wreck in the small community of Canaan Station, New Brunswick, Canada.
 Three passengers were killed and 17 others were taken to hospital, where one later died of his injuries.

 Sometime between 1924 and 1927, a train car holding 26 horses burned near Chico, California, killing all the animals.

 Films

 Barnes threw a "jungle dinner" in honor of the Warner Brothers serial In the Shadows of the Jungle.
 The 1922 film used some 1500 Barnes animals as well as many human performers.

 Spangles (1926) used a number of Barnes performers and animals.

+Several Barnes performers appeared as café entertainers in Their Purple Moment, a 1927 silent comedy starring Stan Laurel and Oliver Hardy.

 King of the Jungle is a 1933 Paramount Pictures film that includes animals, performers and scenes from the Al G. Barnes Circus and winter quarters in 1932.
 Although the movie is set on the lot of "Corey's Circus," it was actually filmed on location at the first Baldwin Park winter quarters.
 Several acts from the circus that season are featured, including Mabel Stark's tiger act.
 The tigers are mid-performance at the time that the big top catches fire during the film's climactic moments.

+Charlie Chan at the Circus, a 1936 film uses Barnes equipment and animals.
+According to HR news items and production charts, June Lang and John Dilson were to be in the cast, but their participation in the final film has not been confirmed.
+According to a HR news item, the film was shot "on location at the Al G. Barnes winter quarters," and a MPH pre-release article states that "the Barnes Circus [was] used as a background for production settings."